oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.This is a GPU enabled build, containing both MPI and threadMPI binaries.
+GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.This is a CPU only build, containing both MPI and threadMPI builds.

 **More Information**